 Today is the third day of a snowstorm that has been gracing the Wasatch Range.
 My heater doesn’t work and with no one available to fix it, our lives now revolve around the fireplace.
 I am sitting in front of it now, watching the violent orange flames racing up into the air.
 The constant crackle of the firewood is soothing to me.
-I did an interview today with one of the RawBrah Brothers.
-The RawBrah Brothers help people to become self-actualized, empowered and holistically healthy.
-And they are also Christian.
+I did an interview today with a christian site.
 It is the first time I have granted an interview to anyone associated with Christianity in a very long time because it usually results in an onslaught of hate mail immediately afterward.
-But this time I am glad that I did.
-It was a unifying interview, not a divisive one.
-I feel in my heart that this is good.
-Because it demonstrates the potential that people who do not agree on truth, can still find value in each other’s perspectives.

-Here’s an example of exaltation: Let’s say I felt unloved as a child, and was punished for trying to get the love I needed.
-I suppressed those feelings of resentment and powerlessness.
-Over the years, the powerlessness and resentment has become part of my personality.
-It has caused me to exhibit certain chronic behaviors.
-Chief among those behaviors, it has caused me to be an energy vampire.
-Because I believe I am not allowed to ask for the things I need, I manipulate people so I can get the energy I need from them.
-This personality trait is so much a part of me, that one could say it is part of my personality.
-I cannot overcome this problem and I can’t eradicate it from my personality.
-It is part of who I am now.
-So, my only choice is to take that negative personality trait and make that same personality trait into something positive.
-Because I am an energy vampire, I am a master at manipulating energy.
-I could become a brilliant energy worker.
-I have the capability of consciously pulling in negative energy and transmuting it inside my own body.
-This means I can feed off of illness and discordant energy rather than stealing life force from people’s bodies.
-I can manipulate energy to heal people.
-Also, being an energy vampire, I am a master at mental chess.
-I play mind games with people.
+Here’s an example of exaltation: Let’s say you felt unloved as a child, and was punished for trying to get the love you needed.
+You suppressed those feelings of resentment and powerlessness.
+Over the years, the powerlessness and resentment has become part of your personality.
+It has caused you to exhibit certain chronic behaviors.
+Chief among those behaviors, it has caused you to be an energy vampire.
+Because you believe you are not allowed to ask for the things you need, you manipulate people so you can get the energy you need from them.
+This personality trait is so much a part of you, that one could say it is part of your personality.
+You cannot overcome this problem and you can’t eradicate it from your personality.
+It is part of who you are now.
+So, your only choice is to take that negative personality trait and make that same personality trait into something positive.
+Because you are an energy vampire, you am a master at manipulating energy.
+You could become a brilliant energy worker.
+You have the capability of consciously pulling in negative energy and transmuting it inside your own body.
+This means you can feed off of illness and discordant energy rather than stealing life force from people’s bodies.
+You can manipulate energy to heal people.
+Also, being an energy vampire, you am a master at mental chess.
+You play mind games with people.
 So, the highest aspect of that trait (what we call the exalted aspect) is to play mind games with people that benefit them.
-I could become a brilliant counselor or psychologist.
-I could outsmart other people’s egos and help them to see things about themselves that they are totally unaware of.
+You could become a brilliant counselor or psychologist.
+You could outsmart other people’s egos and help them to see things about themselves that they are totally unaware of.